mariohernandez/mariohernandezio/src/blog/storybook-components.md

 * Let's go over the changes to both, **storybook.info.yml** and **storybook.libraries.yml** files:

-  * The block of code we added in **storybook.info.yml** is critical for Drupal to find our components in Storybook.
-Using the Components libraries module allows us to create namespaces.
-Namespaces make it easier for us to tell Drupal where to look for our components since each namespace (`@atoms`, `@molecules`, etc.), is associated with a specific path to the corresponding components.
-This is important because Drupal by default only looks for Twig templates inside the **/templates** directory.
+  * Using the Components module we created two namespaces: **@atoms** and **@molecules**.
+Each namespace is associated with a specific path to the corresponding components.
+This is important because Drupal by default only looks for Twig templates inside the **/templates** directory and without the Components module and the namespaces it would not know to look for our component's Twig templates inside the components directory.
-  * We added two CSS stylesheets (reset.css and styles.css), that handle base styles in our theme.
-Those stylesheets are included in the Global library.
-In addition, if you recall when we created the Card component, the first line inside **card.twig** is a Twig attach library statement.
-Using libraries is the recommended way for adding CSS and JS to pages/components.
-The library does not exist so in the second part of the code snippet in **storybook.libraries.yml** we add the library so Drupal can make use of the card's CSS and JS (if available).
+  * Then we created two Drupal libraries: **global** and **card**.
+The Global library includes two CSS stylesheets (reset.css and styles.css), which handle base styles in our theme. the Card library includes the styles we wrote for the Card component.
+If you noticed, when we created the Card component, the first line inside **card.twig** is a Twig attach library statement.
+Basically **card.twig** is expecting a Drupal library called **card**.

-* Enable the Storybook theme and make it the default theme.

-## Integrating the Card component

-### Template suggestions
+## Template suggestions

 All the pieces are in place to Integrate the Card component so Drupal can use it to render article nodes when viewed in teaser view mode.